Syncinus/ReactionCats/README.md

 # ReactionCats
-The Reaction Cats Board Game
+The Reaction Cats Board Game,
+Currently In Beta V3.